Pavocracy/GameOff2021/README.md

 # GameOff2021
-My BUGGY mess of a gameoff entry
+**My BUGGY mess of a gameoff entry**

+This project is using the [phaser 3 typescript template from photonstorm](https://github.com/photonstorm/phaser3-typescript-project-template).
+It uses Phaser 3.50 with [TypeScript 4](https://www.typescriptlang.org/) and uses [Rollup](https://rollupjs.org) for bundling.
+This allows for intellisense to work in VS code while writing typescript, and compiles the game to javascript for the web.
+I use [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) to serve the game locally, and `npm run build` to compile.